counterbeing/love-riddles/src/examples/riddle.md

 I come to you today with a riddle for you to solve!
 The solution is two words, all lowercase, and joined with a space.

-1. The name of our first.
+1. The name of our first pet.
-2. The word we use before we visit our own worlds each day.
+2. French for farewell.

 Good luck!